Absence of quantum optical coherence in high harmonic generation

 where we have introduced the short hand notation $\chi_q(\phi) = \chi_q(\mathcal{E}_{\alpha_0}(\phi))$.
 To further simply the expression we use that for pulses of more than just a few cycles that the phase of the driving field, i.e. the carrier-envelope phase (CEP), only alters the phase of the induced dipole moment expectation value.
 Further, a different phase in the driving field can be seen as a time-delay $\Delta t = \phi/\omega$, such that for the harmonic amplitude we have

 And finally, the state of each harmonic field mode is given by

 where we have used that

 We observe, that each harmonic field mode is diagonal in it's respective photon number basis and does not have quantum optical coherence by means of non-vanishing off-diagonal elements (the same would hold true for the case of an incoherent Fock state drive \cite{footnote4}).
-The observation that optical coherence is not required to drive the process of high harmonic generation provides interesting insights into the underlying mechanism.
+The observation that optical coherence, and non-vanishing electric field amplitudes, are not required to drive the process of high harmonic generation provides interesting insights into the underlying mechanism.
 This is because the harmonic field modes are still given by coherent states, which are generated by classical charge currents emitting coherent radiation \cite{footnote3}.
 In the case of HHG it is the electron current driven by the intense field which generates the coherent radiation.
 However, due to the incoherent averaging over all phases of the driving field, and consequently over all phases of the induced charge current, the final state of the harmonic field modes is incoherent, i.e. diagonal in the respective photon number basis.
-We emphasize that this incoherent state of each harmonic field mode originates despite the fact that the final state of all modes is in a product state, see Eq.\eqref{eq:solution}, and no entanglement between the field modes was considered.
-Note that the final field state can be entangled when taking into account dipole moment correlations \cite{stammer2023entanglement}, which would also lead to mixed final states for each mode.
-However, the effect considered here solely originates from the properties of the driving field and the role of the optical phase and coherence as discussed above.
+We emphasize that this incoherent state of each harmonic field mode originates despite the fact that the final state of all modes is in a product state, see Eq.\eqref{eq:solution}, and the mixture does not arise from a partial trace over an entangled state of all modes.
+However, we note that the final field state can be entangled when taking into account dipole moment correlations \cite{stammer2023entanglement}, which would also lead to mixed final states for each mode.
+Nevertheless, the effect considered here solely originates from the properties of the driving field and the role of the optical phase and coherence as discussed above.